Playing is nature’s own formula for learning.

 From 0 to 6 months

-• Proprioception: Building proprioception and spatial awareness allow your baby’s body to communicate with his brain.
+- Proprioception: Building proprioception and spatial awareness allow your baby’s body to communicate with his brain.
 Rolling, tummy creeping, swinging, and dancing, all build proprioception.
-These skills are key for your baby’s coordination, focus, and balance.
+These skills are key to your baby’s coordination, focus, and balance.

 From 6 to 12 months

 - Cause and effect: At this stage, interacting with parents or caregivers using the simplest objects is a blast for your child.
 He will be thrilled to experience repetitive actions, such as rolling a ball, throwing objects through a tube, or playing Peek-a-boo.

 - Auditory stimulation: Rattles, bells, and drums are also fun for your child and they give him a sense of control.
 “My actions shape my world.
 I shake the bell, and it rings.
 WOW!”.

 - Kinetic stimulation: At this age, new motor skills are developing rapidly, which is why kinetic games take on special relevance, such as rolling, creeping, and crawling.

 Fine motor skills: To promote fine motor skills, try giving your baby sand or water to play with.
 Small plastic kitchen utensils, such as cups or bowls, new sponges, pots, and wooden spoons are awesome.
 You will see how your little one enjoys stacking and sorting, and you’ll be amazed at how his skills progress day by day.